 Shoes, which are three of the best and strongest lines that are manufactured.
-Not wishing to carry over, have decided to sacrifice the price on all our Lawns, Piques and Voils, so come at once and make a purchase for surely they will go at Just received a beautiful line of some price.
-Furs, which are very cheap.
+Not wishing to carry over, have decided to sacrifice the price on all our Lawns, Piques and Voils, so come at once and make a purchase for surely they will go at some price.
+Just received a beautiful line of The woman who did the shoot- is supposed to have been caused Furs, which are very cheap.
 Be sure to watch for the Fall Millinery Opening, first Wednesday in October, 5th day.
 All the ladies are cordially invited.
 Groceries of all kinds and such that will satisfy the inner man.
-Thanking all for past patronage and hoping for more in the future, we are
+Thanking all for past patronage and hoping for more in the future, we are,